shockingzeus/donation-analytics/README.md

 1. The python default round() function is weird: it round .5 into 0 instead of 1.
 We have to use math.floor(x+0.5) instead.

 2. We have to compromise between accuracy and speed.
 Addressing all edge cases uses a lot of resource and slows the program down.
-For instance, to check if the "date" is valid, we can either use the default time.strptime() method or simply see if the last 4 digits of the "date" string can be converted to an integer between 2015 and 2018.
-The former is certainly more robust but significantly slower for large data set.
+In particular, it is tricky to handle people's name.
+For instance, sometimes it includes a middle name, sometimes not, and sometimes it may include the middle name as a single letter.
+While we could address more of these possibilities, it might not be worth it to do this for every input as they probably didn't happen very often.

 I think it is ultimately depends on what people care about more.
 For this challenge, the majority of edge cases probably arises from typos or missing information, so stringent validation could be overkill.
 On the other hand, political analysts probably don't care about running time difference in the seconds scale.....